MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 ![Add reference](media/cpp-add-ref-test-project.png "C++ test add a reference to projects to be tested")

 ### Add #include directives for header files
 Next, in your unit test .cpp file, add an `#include` directive for any header files that declare the types and functions you want to test.
-For a typical solution, type `#include "../` and then Intellisense will activate to help you choose.
+Type `#include "` and then Intellisense will activate to help you choose.
 Repeat for any additional headers.

 ![Add include directives](media/cpp-add-includes-test-project.png "C++ test add includes for header files")